lzls/Videos/README.md

 #### Project branches
 - Development work happens on the `dev` branch.
 Pull requests should normally be made to this branch.
+- The `beta` branch contains all the versions published, including tests.
 - The `release` branch holds the most recent release.

 #### Using Android Studio